-Level 1: Student is unable to identify any of the three grammatical parts in provided sentences.
+Level 1: Student is unable to identify any of the subjects or verbs in the provided sentences.

-Level 2: Student is able to identify one or two parts in a provided sentence.
+Level 2: Student is able to identify one or two subjects or verbs in the provided sentences.

-Level 3: Student is able to identify several parts in provided sentences.
+Level 3: Student is able to identify several subjects and verbs in the provided sentences.

-Level 4: Student is able to identify all three parts in provided sentences and can generate sentences that follow the same pattern.
+Level 4: Student is able to identify all the subjects and verbs in the provided sentences.